POWER BI EXERCISES▼

 Create a new Power BI file, and load the following tables:

-These are the tables you'll need to do this exercise.
+You'll need to load both worksheets to do this exercise.

-Create a matrix to show total sales by quarter and month for 2015:
+Create a matrix to show total sales by quarter and month for 2019, reading the notes below carefully!

-You'll need to create a relationship between the purchase date (tblPurchase) and calendar date (tblCalendar) fields, and also apply a filter to the visualisation to show only figures for purchase date year 2015.
+You'll need to set up your calendar table correctly, create a relationship between the purchase date in the Purchase table and the calendar date in the Calendar table, and also apply a filter to the visualisation to show only figures for the calendar year 2019.

 Create and show a measure to show quarter-to-date figures: